 The business operations of the Company will be located in, and the revenues of the Company derived from activities in, China.
 Likewise, the Company's operations in China are currently conducted through and with the assistance of Minco Mining (China) Co., Ltd. ("Minco China"), a Wholly Foreign-Owned Enterprise ("WFOE").
 Accordingly, the business, financial condition and results of operations of the Company could be significantly and adversely affected by economic, political and social changes in China.
 The economy of China has traditionally been a planned economy, subject to five-year and annual plans adopted by the state, which set national economic development goals.
-Since 1978, China has been moving the economy from a planned economy to a more open, market-oriented system.
-The economic development of China is following a model of market economy under socialism.
+Since 1978, China has been moving the economy from a planned economy under socialism.
 Under this direction, it is expected that China will continue to strengthen its economic and trading relationships with foreign countries and that business development in China will follow market forces and the rules of market economics.

 However, the Chinese government continues to play a significant role in regulating industry by imposing industrial policies.
 In addition, there is no guarantee that a major turnover of senior political decision makers will not occur, or that the existing economic policy of China will not be changed.
 A change in policies by China could adversely affect the Company's interests in China by changes in laws, regulations or the interpretation thereof, confiscatory taxation, restrictions on currency conversion, imports and sources of supplies, or the expropriation of private enterprises.
 Parties engaged in mining operations may be required to compensate those suffering loss or damage by reason of mining activities and may have civil or criminal fines or penalties imposed for violations of applicable laws or regulations.
-Amendments to current laws, regulations and permits governing operations and activities of companies engaged in mineral resource exploration and development, or more stringent implementation thereof, could have a material adverse impact on the Company and cause increases in capital expenditures or production costs or reduction in levels of production at producing properties or require abandonment or delays in development of new mining properties.
+Amendments to current laws, regulations and permits governing operation thereof, could have a material adverse impact on the Company and cause increases in capital expenditures or production costs or reduction in levels of production at producing properties or require abandonment or delays in development of new mining properties.
 Companies with a foreign ownership component operating in China may be required to work within a framework which is different to that imposed on domestic Chinese companies.
 The Chinese government is opening up opportunities for foreign investment in mining projects and this process is expected to continue.
 However, if the Chinese government should reverse this trend and impose greater restrictions on foreign companies, the Company's business and future earnings could be negatively affected.